 Sometimes the most revolutionary ideas reside in the small familiar things.
-Looking at common things in uncommon ways has produced some of mankind’s most earth-shakingbreakthroughs.
+Looking at common things in uncommon ways has produced some of mankind’s most earth-shaking breakthroughs.
 Bicycle components became the world’s first airplane, a military radar set birthed the microwave oven, and the handheld transistor radio went on to become the cell phone.
-A comparable epiphany helped small arms design evolve.
+A comparable epiphany helped small arms design evolve, like with the Steyr AUG.
+We’ll get to that shortly.

 The Thorneycroft bolt-action rifle was patented in 1901.
 In this groundbreaking design, the action of the weapon was moved back into the buttstock to minimize the weapon’s geometric footprint.
 Developed by an English gunsmith who produced a bolt-action rifle that was 7 inches shorter and 10-percent lighter than the Lee-Enfield service rifle of the day, the Thorneycroft carbine remained nonetheless ungainly and exhibited fairly brutal recoil.
 If viewed from the top, the stock of the original Thorneycroft actually angled to the right about 10 degrees to accommodate the unnatural geometry of the gun.